maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

   frameborder="0"
 ></iframe>

-This p-value is well below the standard significance threshold of 0.05, so we **reject the null hypothesis**.
-This provides strong statistical evidence that early-game dominance (measured by kill difference at 15 minutes) is associated with significantly shorter game durations.
-This means that early aggression often leads to quicker wins in League of Legends.
+We find strong evidence to reject the null hypothesis.
+Games with a high kill difference at 15 minutes tend to be significantly shorter than games with a low kill difference.
+This result suggests that early-game combat dominance is associated with faster game conclusions.
+However, as this is an observational analysis and not a randomized experiment, we cannot claim a causal relationship a strong association.

 ## Framing a Prediction Problem